The Child Advocacy Center of Niagara is committed to prevention and safety for children of all ages.

 C – Crib.
 Put baby in a safe Crib

-For more information contact the New York State Department of Health or the New York State Office of Children and Family Services.
+For more information contact the New York State Office of Children and Family Services.

 Watch this new video on safe sleep and reducing the risk of SIDS.